Win over Atletico confirms Chelsea were right to replace Lampard with Tuchel | Goal.com

 Chelsea still hold huge expectations after investing £220 million ($275m) in the summer and they want a turbulent season to end in success.

-They could well get their wish, though, as Tuesday's win over Atleti underlined.
+They could well get their wish, though, as Tuesday's fully deserved win over Atleti underlined.
 Giroud's finish was spectacular, but Chelsea's Tuchel-inspired solidity was even more impressive – and far more significant.